strategineer/personal-website/content/blog/2025-12-22/index.md

 - Killer7
 - Klonoa - Door to Phantomile
 - La Mulana
-- Left 4 dead 2
+- Left 4 Dead 2
-- Legend of Grimrock 1 + 2
+- Legend of Grimrock
-- Lego party
+- Legend of Grimrock 2
 - Lemmings
 - Lethal League
 - Lorelei and the Laser Eyes